CS1666-CleanupCrew/Cleanup-crew/README.md

 ## Stretch Goals

-* Add a unique Reaper mob that will chase the player with unique AI if they spend too long clearing the level
+* Add a unique weapon
-* More unique weapons (physics elements on a weapon, weapons that have unique interactions with the enemies / environment)
+* Add a new interactive object